 Colwyn Bay is one of North Wales' main coastal resorts and has a long sandy beach backed by a sea wall and promenade.
 Access to the shore is down steps or a slipway.
 Roadside P&D parking in bays is available along most of the Promenade.
 The old Victoria pier, which once stood at the centre of the beach has now been demolished.
-Facilities along the Promenade include refreshment kiosks and toilets.
+Facilities along the Promenade include refreshment kiosks and toilets ♿.
 Towards the eastern end of the beach is the Porth Eirias Watersports Centre which offers sailing and windsurfing tuition as well as kayak hire.
 The main town centre is a 2 - 3 minute walk away, and has a mainline rail station, shopping centre, cafes, banks and pubs.

-A dog ban operates between the site of the old pier and the entrance to Eirias Park from 1st May to 30th September.
+Dog restrictions apply between the site of the old pier and the entrance to Eirias Park from 1st May to 30th September.
 There are no lifeguards here.

 Rhos-on-Sea is at the western side of the bay, and has a small harbour, a Tourist Information Centre, toilets ♿ and a small shopping area with cafes and bars.
 The beach here consists of coarse sand and millions of mussel shells.
 Dog restrictions apply from May to September inclusive.